How to Stay Safe Online: Tips for Personal Security

 • Don't use any apps that can read your clipboard or what you type.

-• Don't use third-party input tools.
+• Don't use third-party input tools if possible.

 • Create separate browser profiles for different usages.